PowerShell/PowerShell/docs/cmdlet-example/README.md

 Deployment
 ----------

-In PowerShell, check `$env:PSMODULEPATH` and install the new cmdlet in its own module folder, such as, on Linux, `~/.powershell/Modules/SendGreeting/SendGreeting.dll`.
+In PowerShell, check `$env:PSModulePath` and install the new cmdlet in its own module folder, such as, on Linux, `~/.powershell/Modules/SendGreeting/SendGreeting.dll`.